Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Is Kaeon FUSION a LISP?

-Desite the similarites Kaeon FUSION is not in the LISP family, as even though it uses a code as data paradigm, said data is represented in a doubly linked tree structure as opposed to a singly linked list structure.
+Despite the similarites Kaeon FUSION is not in the LISP family, as even though it uses a code as data paradigm, said data is represented in a doubly linked tree structure as opposed to a singly linked list structure.
 This was done both for philosophical and practical reasons.